Fiscal Year 2016: Grantee: Sun'aq Tribe of Kodiak

 No program reports are required.

-ANA grantees are required to report project progress using the Objective Progress Report (OPR) (OMB No.
+ANA grantees are required to semi-annually report project progress using the Objective Progress Report (OPR) (OMB No.

-ANA reviews grantee semiannual and annual reports to determine whether the grantee is meeting its project goal and objectives and completing activities identified in the Objective Work Plan (OWP) as well as to evaluate project effectiveness.
+ANA reviews grantee semiannual and annual reports to determine whether the grantee is meeting its goal and objectives and completing activities identified in the OWP as well as to evaluate project effectiveness.

 If progress concerns are identified, ANA may require quarterly reports.